 Photo by C. de Bode/CGIAR

-With CGIAR Excellence in Breeding (EiB)’s strategic approach, this is changing.
-The application of molecular marker technologies is becoming more streamlined and cost effective.
-Collaboration between EiB and many African national agricultural research systems (NARS) have resulted in more routine use of genotyping tools to support decision-making – a key milestone towards greater efficiency.
+With CGIAR’s strategic approach, this is changing.
+The application of molecular marker technologies is becoming more streamlined, reliable and cost effective.
+Collaboration among CGIAR and many African national agricultural research systems (NARS) have resulted in more routine use of genotyping tools to support decision-making – a key milestone towards greater efficiency.
+With support from CGIAR Excellence in Breeding (EiB), the work leverages the International Rice Research Institute (IRRI)’s ongoing efforts to design reliable marker systems and the analytical support it provides to partners.
+It builds on significant investments from Bill and Melinda Gates Foundation and others over the past decade.

 Breeding pollinations can be challenging – genotyping is helping